Nili Brosh: With Tony MacAlpine

-Sidewoman/Solo Career
+Sidewoman/solo career

-In 2013, Brosh played rhythm guitar for her brother Ethan Brosh, opening on Yngwie Malmsteen’s Spellbound tour.
+In 2013, Brosh played rhythm guitar for her brother Ethan Brosh, opening on Yngwie Malmsteen's Spellbound tour.
 The following year, while continuing to play with Tony MacAlpine, Brosh released her second album, A Matter of Perception.
 The album features several rhythm section heavyweights such as drummers Virgil Donati, Marco Minnemann, and Aquiles Priester, and bassists Stu Hamm and Bryan Beller.
 Throughout the next few years, Brosh focused on giving guitar clinics are well as performing her original music with her band (bassist Eli Marcus, guitarist Alon Mei-Tal, and drummer Ray Rojo), and writing a lesson column for Premier Guitar magazine.
-In 2017, Brosh joined bassist Alphonso Johnson’s band, along with drummer Chester Thompson.
+In 2017, Brosh joined bassist Alphonso Johnson's band, along with drummer Chester Thompson.

 In 2019, Brosh prepared for the release of her new album Spectrum by giving an Ibanez clinic tour in Canada, and performing her music on tour dates with Batten-Menn-Brosh - a trio show she created with Jennifer Batten and Gretchen Menn.
-She also played on Bryan Beller’s album Scenes From The Flood, on the track “World Class” alongside John Petrucci.
+She also played on Bryan Beller's album Scenes From The Flood, on the track "World Class" alongside John Petrucci.
 Later on in the year, Brosh joined virtual melodic death metal band Dethklok for a performance at Adult Swim Festival in Los Angeles.
+Nili continues to perform with Dethklok post-pandemic, including performances in 2022, 2023 co-headlining Babyklok tour with BABYMETAL, and 2024 dates such as Mutilation on a Spring Night tour, Headbanger’s Boat, and Mexico City MXMF fest.

-Brosh released her music video and single “Primal Feels” on September 3, 2019, followed by the release of her third album, Spectrum, on December 20, 2019.
+Brosh released her music video and single "Primal Feels" on September 3, 2019, followed by the release of her third album, Spectrum, on December 20, 2019.
+She released the music video and single "Estranged", in August 2020, as well as singles "Song for Hope" and "Lavender Mountains" in May 2023.

+Nili joined the roster of Joe Satriani's G4 v6, which took place in Las Vegas in January 2023, and toured her original material in Europe on the 2024 "Too Real to Fake" Tour.
+She also teamed up with The Newton Brothers to record guitars on Ron Wasserman's classic theme arranged for X-Men '97.

-Brosh has endorsements with Ibanez Guitars, and EMG Pickups.
+Brosh has endorsements with Ibanez Guitars, Mesa Amps, and EMG Pickups.

 With Cirque du Soleil

-In 2017, Nili Brosh joined the cast of Cirque du Soleil’s production “Michael Jackson ONE”, a resident show in Mandalay Bay, Las Vegas.
-Playing a feature character entitled “The Muse”, Brosh played the iconic guitar solos from Michael Jackson’s music while shooting fire out of her guitar.
+In 2017, Nili Brosh joined the cast of Cirque du Soleil's production "Michael Jackson ONE", a resident show in Mandalay Bay, Las Vegas.
+Playing a feature character entitled "The Muse", Brosh played the iconic guitar solos from Michael Jackson's music while shooting fire out of her guitar.
 She succeeded Gina Gleason in the role upon the latter joining Baroness.
 The show runs on a schedule of ten shows a week, which Brosh was a part of for the following two years.
-While with Cirque, she also performed in the Life is Beautiful festival in Las Vegas, Paramount Network’s TV show Lip Sync Battle, as well as the national anthem for the Vegas Golden Knights.
+While with Cirque, she also performed in the Life is Beautiful festival in Las Vegas, Paramount Network's TV show Lip Sync Battle, as well as the national anthem for the Vegas Golden Knights.
 She left the roster in March 2019, and returned in 2022 as part-time Muse.